zainea-bogdan/Data_Engineer_Project_WoWCinema/Business_Requirements/README.md

 - **Movie Completion Report**

-  - Displays the completion rate for each movie, showing the percentage of viewers who watched a title from start to finish.
+  - Displays the average completion ratio for WoWcinema catalog's titles

 - **Session Duration Report**

-  - Tracks the average viewing time per user session to assess overall engagement and time spent on the platform.
+  - Tracks the average viewing time to assess overall engagement and time spent on the platform.

 - **Active vs. Inactive User Report**